 In Raleigh Ritchie’s song Werld Is Mine, a voice is heard saying, “world is mine.”
 This begins 13 seconds in and is joined by a pianist alternating from Fm-D before ending on a C note for each chord pattern.
 While the lyrics are hard to discern, the male voice is loud enough to register without strain.
 However, skip to the bridge joining the second chorus and verse (1:53): here the same voice is still repeating the phrase, “world is mine” but this time it’s underscored by a kick drum on the downbeat.
 Since the JBuds Air Sport dramatically emphasizes the low-end, it’s hard to hear the worlds “world is…,” which serves as a great example of auditory masking addressed earlier.

 Treble frequencies are also hard to identify.
 At 2:50, Ritchie begins the chorus and cymbal hits stress the song’s finale.
-Unfortunately, none of the harmonic resonances of the cymbals are heard because they’re overpowered by the bass and synth sounds.

 While it may seem I’m ragging on the sound signature, that’s not the case.
 This sound is perfectly fine, perhaps even preferred, if you’re exercising.
 However, it’s important to realize the JLab JBuds Air Sport earbuds’ limitations beyond a workout context.